 - Brit UW Ltd v F&B Trenchless Ltd (Commercial Court), a claim for a declaration that a contractors’ general liability insurance policy has been validly avoided on the basis of non-disclosure and misrepresentation by the insured (with Neil Calver QC).

-- Arcadia Energy (Suisse) S.A. and another v Ubah (Commercial Court), an application for an interim anti-suit injunction to restrain the defendants from continuing proceedings in Nigeria in breach of an exclusive jurisdiction clause (with Richard Lord QC).
+- Arcadia Energy (Suisse) S.A. and another v Ubah and others (Commercial Court), an application for an interim anti-suit injunction to restrain the defendants from continuing proceedings in Nigeria in breach of an exclusive jurisdiction clause (with Richard Lord QC).

 - Corbiere Ltd and others v Xu (Chancery Division), an application for a worldwide freezing order against a defendant in a claim for damages for misuse of confidential information (with Michael Swainston QC).